Apicoectomy

 For patients without dental insurance, Atlas Dental is pleased to offer dental financing through Dentalcard.
 Affordable payment plans start at 7.95% for terms of 6 months to 6 years.
 To learn more about Dentalcard dental treatment financing, follow this link.

-What Are The Steps In The Apicoectomy Procedure?
+Steps In The Apicoectomy Procedure

 The apicoectomy procedure involves several key steps: